josev2046/A-dynamic-playlist-gallery-for-Vimeo-videos/README.md

 ## Features

 * **Criteria Selection:** Dynamically loads the featured video and related videos based on the chosen criteria.
-See Figure 1 for a diagram of a multi-language criteria selection UI.
+See Figure 1 for a wireframe of a multi-language criteria selection UI.
 * **Featured Video:** Prominently displays the currently playing video.
 * **Thumbnail Grid:** Showcases related videos for easy browsing.
 * **Featured Video Thumbnail:** A dedicated thumbnail for quick access to the initially selected video.